 While other jurisdictions are realizing what a disaster this has been, Ontario is still doubling down.
 When the column was written, wind and solar accounted for 1,700 megawatts of power, and the target was to produce 10,700 megawatts by 2018.
 The very problem that has sent your hydro bills skyrocketing and gutted our manufacturing sector was set to get six times bigger!
 Because of so much community pushback on these installations, whether for health concerns, property values, environmental reasons, and a whole host of community activism, there has been a partial retreat and the target has been re-set down to about 6,500 megawatts.
-However there's no comfort in knowing the problem is only going to be four times greater!
+However, there's no comfort in knowing the problem is only going to be four times greater!

-The recent retreat by the Energy Minister to reduce FIT subsidies and give token input to municipalities is an admission their energy plan is a failed social experiment.
+The retreat by the Energy Minister to reduce FIT subsidies and give token input to municipalities is an admission their energy plan is a failed social experiment.
 But reducing the subsidies will NOT solve the problem.
 The Liberals will still be spilling water, venting steam, and draining jobs into Quebec and the U.S.

 While the government claimed the Green Energy Act would create 50,000 jobs, the Auditor General stated the FIT program loses two to four manufacturing jobs for every so-called green job created.
-The Xstrata Copper job loss example should have been a warning to the government.
-Instead we now have hundreds more examples of companies leaving Ontario for cheaper power.
+In Timmins, Xstrata Copper, Ontario's single-largest user of power, moved their smelter 115 kilometers across the border into Quebec, lured by low hydro rates, and terminated their 672 Ontario employees.
+This should have been a warning to the government.
+Instead, we now have hundreds more examples of companies leaving Ontario for cheaper power, and there are more added every single day.

-There are also companies who simply will not locate in Ontario because of our high hydro rates.
+There are also companies that simply will not locate in Ontario because of our high hydro rates.
 The Montreal Gazette revealed that Innovation Metals, a Toronto-based firm, announced plans to set up the world's first independent centralized rare-earth ore separation plant in Becancour, Quebec.
 The company chose the location over several potential sites in Ontario citing Quebec's low industrial power rate as a major factor.
 It's estimated the rare-earth metals refinery will require an investment of more than \$200 million and the creation of about 300 new jobs.
+Furthermore, according to a recent Ring of Fire report released by the Ontario Chamber of Commerce, current electricity rates make it so there is no business case to locate a ferrochrome smelter or stainless steel plant in the province.